A Comprehensive Guide to Software Testing Life Cycle (STLC)

 What is the Software Testing Life Cycle (STLC)?

-The Software Testing Life Cycle (STLC) is a strategic roadmap that guides software testers throughout the development process.
-It ensures a systematic approach to identifying and fixing bugs, ultimately guaranteeing the release of high-quality software.
+The Software Testing Life Cycle (STLC) is a strategic process model that guides software testers through all development phases.
+STLC follows a structured approach to detect and correct bugs, which ensures the high quality of software products.

-STLC interacts seamlessly with each phase of the Software Development Life Cycle (SDLC), from concept to launch.
+STLC operates naturally through all stages of Software Development Life Cycle (SDLC) procedures from initial concept to deployment.
 It focuses on testing components and modules in software development to ensure the quality before reaching end users.
-The STLC is frequently divided into six distinct phases, each with well-defined objectives and deliverables.
+The STLC is frequently divided into six separate phases that set specific deliverables together with defined goals.

 6 Software Testing Life Cycle Phases